 “I just do it, just like someone with normal vision does.
 I browse my notes, I memorize – with my phone.
 Sometimes I and my friends meet at the library or someplace else and have a group study.
 They help me memorize.
 If I’m alone at home, I have my phone to help me.
 It’s like Siri; it dictates my notes so I can memorize them.”

 “My mom accompanies me to my classes.
-Sometimes my friends fetch me from home – they’re very kind people.
+Sometimes my friends fetch me from home.
 We go out at times and have a drink.
 I can have the best time and not worry about not making it home.
 I’m just very lucky I’m surrounded with good people.”

 If you were to assign colors to emotions, what color would you choose for love?